troglobit/mdnsd/README.md

 If you don't get any output from the above command, the ld.so.conf needs updating, or you may not be using the GNU C library.

+[^1]: Builds and runs fine on: FreeBSD, NetBSD, OpenBSD, DragonFly BSD,
+    and Illumos/SmartOS.

 Origin & References